Volvo S90 saloon - Interior & comfort (2016-2023)

 The dials are easy to read, too, while the steering wheel is wonderfully tactile as well.
 While the design approach for an executive car of adding wood and leather to everything is very well-trodden ground, the S90 manages to freshen it up somewhat.
 Instead of the usual dark wood that you’ll find in other cars of this sort, it uses lighter woods and is designed in a very clean, crisp way.

-Satellite navigation is also standard, as is keyless engine starting and access to a variety of apps.
-You also get 17-inch alloy wheels and a powered bootlid on the entry-level Momentum model.
+Keyless engine starting and access to a variety of apps comes as standard, as do 19-inch alloy wheels and a powered bootlid.
 All models also get Volvo’s Pilot Assist semi-autonomous driving system, which allows the car to just about drive itself at speeds of up to 80 mph on the motorway.

 Improved adaptive suspension and adaptive headlights come on the more premium Ultimate model.
 It also comes equipped with a head-up display in the windscreen, tinted privacy glass, and a powered tilt and slide sunroof.
 Plus models include a power adjustable driver seat, while Ultimate models extend this to include the passenger side, too.
 An upgraded Bowers and Wilkins sound system is another feature of Ultimate models, in contrast to the Harmon Kardon system included with the Plus.